Workshop Notes No. 1

 Finally, if you manage to get hold of Hawkes's book, you may want to look at the definitions he gives of words such as symbol and icon (see pp. 128-130).
 The relationship between signifier and signified in language is usually arbitrary (see pp. 24-26), and that is why language is sometimes described as a symbolic system.
 But there are some linguistic signifiers (such as onomatopoeia) which may show, to a certain extent, a non-arbitrary or iconic relationship with their signifieds (this is of course relative, as the onomatopoeic word to denote the bark of a dog in the English language, as you may know from your first-year course in language, is different from that in French).
 It has also been argued by some stylisticians that the arrangement of events in a fictional work, should it follow the arrangement of these events if they were to occur in reality, can also be described as iconic (see pp. 233-243 of Leech and Short's Style in Fiction for a further discussion of narrative iconicity in stylistic analysis).

 Extract from Joseph Conrad's Heart of Darkness

-One other text will be analysed during the lecture.
+Another text might be analysed during the workshop.